nickdc8/nickdc8/README.md

 I build design-led web applications, design systems and developer-ready interfaces using React, Next.js and TypeScript.
 My background spans over 10 years across product design and front-end development, with a focus on turning complex business problems into clean, scalable user experiences.

-I enjoy working where design and engineering overlap—taking ideas from discovery and Figma through to production-quality code.
+I enjoy working where design and engineering overlap, taking ideas from discovery and Figma through to production-quality code.

 🌐 Portfolio: https://www.nickdc.dev